 Craig, who for years was the main food photographer for the San Francisco Chronicle’s food section, will teach you how to compose, light and shoot better food photos — no matter if you’re using a camera phone or a DSLR.

 Chef-Owner Jin Suzuki of Saratoga’s Hachi Ju Hachi is so finicky about his ingredients that he even makes his own salt.

 At his restaurant, he practices the art of washoku: traditional Japanese food based on the principles of harmony, balance, simplicity and restraint.

-If not, you can get a taste of its comforting French-California cuisine when its chef-owner, Guillaume Bienaime, joins me for a cooking demo at 2 p.m.
-March 14 at Macy’s Valley Fair.
+Experience a taste when Suzuki joins me for an inspired cooking demo at 6 p.m.
+March 14 at Macy’s Valley Fair in Santa Clara.

 Enjoy a “Meet, Greet, Eat & Signing” with yours truly at 3 p.m.
 Feb.
 21 at the Sunnyvale Library.